chomosuke/IT-PROJECT-PorkBellyPro/web/src/__tests__/__acceptance__/README.md

 Go to another powershell and run your test.

-If you're confused as why your test isn't passing, take a screenshot with screenshot() from taiko.
+If you're confused as why your test isn't passing, take a screenshot with `await screenshot()` from taiko.